moozer/Plask/Plask/src/pages/2013S/ITT2 Networking/06_Exam questions.md

 	* Explain how a connection oriented service works.

 4. Wireless
-	* TBD
+	* Describe 802.11 wireless ethernet and how it is used.
+	* Explain the concepts like ESSID, association, encryption and security implications
+	* Describe the main differences in cable and wireless ethernet

 5. Routing

 	* Explain what routing is used for and which OSI layer it is associated with
-	* Describe the difference between static and dynamic routes
+	* Explain the difference between static and dynamic routes
-	* Explain how OSPF works
-	* VPN?
-IPv6 and NAT?
+	* Describe how distance vector algorithms and link state algorithms work

 6. Firewalls

 	* Explain what a firewall is and what it is used for
 	* Show and explain an example of what a firewall could be used for
-	* Describe different aspect of firewall rules in relation to red and green interface, ip addresses and port numbers
+	* Describe different aspect of firewall rules in relation to inside and outside interfaces, ip addresses and port numbers
-	* VPN?
-IPv6 and NAT?

 7. Basic LAN topology and services

 	* Describe an ordinary home network
 	* Describe the services normally enabled internally
 	* Explain how a PC on the home network connects to the internet, i.e. explain how the packages from the source PC arrives at the destination server and a reply may be received.
-	* DNS?
-IP?
-SOHO